 >> What do phlebotomists do?
 Where do phlebotomists work?

 Phlebotomists draw blood samples from patients to be analyzed by a medical laboratory.
 The laboratory depends upon on the phlebotomy technician to collect quality samples from the patient to produce quality laboratory results.
 Phlebotomists may work in any of the following facilities: hospital laboratories, private laboratories, blood banks, medical offices, and clinics.

-Complete one semester (16 weeks).
+The program can be completed in one semester (16 weeks).
 The program runs on the same semester schedule as the other college classes.
 The classes are a combination of in-class lecture/lab in the evenings and on-line coursework throughout the 16 week semester.
-Some of the Phlebotomy courses are completed in a 8-week session, including the internship in the second 8-weeks.
+Some of the Phlebotomy courses are completed in an 8-week session, including the internship in the second 8-weeks.
 Students must complete all the coursework within the same semester.

 The clinical component will be held at an assigned lab facility in Roanoke or the surrounding area (Giles, Lexington, Rocky Mount, Tazewell, or Christiansburg).
-The program does guarantee students a clinical site; it cannot guarantee a specific site location.
+The program cannot guarantee a specific clinical site location.
 The student will need to work out any job or personal time conflicts (assignments must be a priority).
 Students must be prepared to work full-time day hours three days a week (subject to change) during the second eight weeks to complete the requirements for the clinical component (MDL 190) and travel to any of the above locations is the student’s responsibility.
 (On-site training time is unpaid.)